raanvine/INST377-Final/README.md

 Developer Manual
 Installation
 Clone the repository:
-bash
+Terminal
-Copy code
+type code
 git clone https://github.com/raanvine/INST377-Final.git
-Navigate to the project directory: bash
+Navigate to the project directory:
+Terminal
-Copy code
+Type code
 cd INST377-Final
-Install dependencies using Node.js and npm: bash
+Install dependencies using Node.js and npm:
+Terminal
-Copy code
+Type code
 npm install
 Running the Application
 To run the development server locally:

-bash
+Terminal
-Copy code
+Type code
 npm start
 The application will be accessible at http://localhost:3000.

 Running Tests
 Run tests using:

-bash
+Terminal
-Copy code
+Type code
 npm test
 This ensures all functionality is validated.